EAST-Dev-Group/EmployeeAnalyticalSurveyTool/README.md

 How to start node server:
 1. install node from node.js website
    go through the install wizard

-2. open up project in vscode
+2. open up project in vscode and ensure you are in the 'project' directory
-   make sure config in database.js and upload.js are set to this: const config = {
-  user: 'azureuser',
-  password: 'b4y3r83}9',
-  server: 'bayer-mssql.database.windows.net',
-  database: 'mySampleDatabase',
-  options: {
-    encrypt: true,
-    trustServerCertificate: true,
-  },
-};

 3. type npm install in vs code terminal
+   - this will install all necessary node.js libraries found in the .json file
 4. type node home.js in vs code terminal
+  - this starts up your local web server
 5. go to localhost:8080 in browser
 6. choose the excel file and hit upload
-7. hit the upload button, you will see a status update in the vs code terminal (estimated 10s)
+7. you will see an alert message that the file was uploaded on the website (estimated 10s)